Yime1705/Yime1705/README.md

 - **Complete 2024 Web Development Bootcamp** (in progress) - Udemy
 - **Google Digital Marketing & E-commerce Professional Certificate** - Google

-## 🌟 Activities

-- **ACM Student GIKI Chapter (Tech Team)**
-  - Assisted in organizing the All-Pak event.
-  - Revamped the logo for Softcom and collaborated on merch and posters.

-- **Character Building Society (Graphic Designer)**
-  - Contributed to the TEDx event and designed merchandise and event posters.

-- **Literary and Debating Society (Web Developer)**
-  - Enhanced online presence, participated in marketing campaigns, and organized events.

-- **YIB Coding Club (Mentor)**
-  - Founded YIB Coding Club to empower women in STEM.
-  - Developed a curriculum and mentored members in coding and problem-solving.

 ## 📫 How to reach me: